VincentBailly/hash-graph/README.md

 # hash-graph-nodes

 `hash-graph-nodes` is a library that assignes a uniq hash to all the nodes in the graph.
 The hash is deterministic and stable, the same input will always produce the same output.
-The hash is reflects the content of a node and the hash of its children.
+The hash reflects the content of a node and the hash of its children.
 This means that if a node changes content, all ancestors will get a new hash.
-The is useful for cache invalidation.
+This is useful for cache invalidation.

 The special feature of hash-graph is that it can hash graphs that have cycles.
 This feature is inspired from [this article](https://www.fugue.co/blog/2016-05-18-cryptographic-hashes-and-dependency-cycles.html).